 Los Angeles Drug Offense Attorney

-Seppi Esfandi is a Los Angeles criminal defense attorney who is a Certified Specialist in Criminal Law with over 16 years of experience defending drug related crimes.
-Mr. Esfandi is one of only 70 hand-picked attorney to hold the coveted distinction of being a Certified Specialist and is ranked among the top 5% of attorneys in Los Angeles.
+Seppi Esfandi is a Los Angeles criminal defense attorney who is a Specialist in Criminal Law with over 16 years of experience defending drug related crimes.
+Mr. Esfandi is one of only 70 hand-picked attorney to hold the coveted distinction of being a Specialist and is ranked among the top 5% of attorneys in Los Angeles.
 This peer-reviewed certification is proof that Seppi Esfandi is highly knowledgeable and effective in practicing criminal law.
 Esfandi was born and raised in Los Angeles and attended the revered UCLA School of Law.